dabblewriter/browserbase/README.md

 cursor is part of the transaction, and you can continue using that transaction immediately after actions complete.
 The transaction is offically finished once there is nothing being done within it during a microtask/frame.

-BrowserDB attempts to hide transactions for simplification.
+Browserbase attempts to hide transactions for simplification.
 It provides the following interfaces.

-* `BrowserDB` represents the database connection, provides events, provides database versioning, and provides access to the object stores.
+* `Browserbase` represents the database connection, provides events, provides database versioning, and provides access to the object stores.
 * `ObjectStore` represents an object store, but it doesn't access an actual object store until calling an action so that it can create a new transaction before it does.
 * `Where` helps creating a range for reading and writing data in bulk from/to the database.
 It will use indexes and cursors as needed.

-BrowserDB knows that often you are only performing a single action within a transaction.
+Browserbase knows that often you are only performing a single action within a transaction.
 So it tries to simplify transactions by making them implicit.
 When you perform an `add` or a `put` on a store it automatically creates a `readwrite` transaction with that one object store for you and runs the operation within it.